-From Bellingham to the majestic peak of Mount Baker, State Route 542 otherwise known as the Mt.
+From Bellingham to the majestic peak of Mt.
+Baker, State Route 542 otherwise known as Mt.
 Baker Highway, offers visitors a step back in time.

-Collectively, these communities are known as the Mount Baker Foothills.
-They are filled with an array of small locally-owned and unique businesses including a Beer Shrine/Wedding Chapel, the picturesque Everybody’s Store, North Fork Brewery & Pizzeria, Snowater Association, a rare Western Washington vineyard, river rafting, restaurants, lodging, a casino and miles of scenic trails through National Forest lands.
+Collectively, these communities are known as Mt.
+Baker Foothills, filled with an array of small locally-owned and unique businesses including the historic North Fork Brewery, Crossroads Grocery Store, Wake n’ Bakery, and Snowater Resort.
+This region provides river rafting, restaurants, lodging, and miles of scenic trails through National Forest lands.

-The final 24 miles of the route are designated a U.S. National Forest National Scenic Byway, from the quaint village of Glacier to Artist Point (elev.
+The final 24 miles of the route are designated a National Forest Scenic Byway, from the quaint community of Glacier to Artist Point (elev.
 5,140 feet).
-Along the way, at milepost 52 is the Mt.
+Along the way, at milepost 52 is Mt.
 Baker Ski Area, offering skiers and snowboarders some of the finest terrain and the best snow conditions in the west.

 Trail Question?
 Ask a Forest Ranger